 Discover how they split commission and how to make more with Clever

 Career site Glassdoor.com provides more insight from agents about what it’s like to work for Coldwell Banker.
-Like many other franchises, the reviews are a mixed bag, but many of the company’s agents or former agents say the commission split is one of the worst they’ve seen.
+Like many other franchises, the reviews are mixed, but many of the company’s agents or former agents say the commission split is one of the worst they’ve seen.

-On the plus side, agents love the ongoing investments the franchise makes in their agents.
-They provide educational opportunities to help agents stay competitive in the market and plenty of growth opportunities.
-New agents can take advantage of their top-rated training programs and real estate technology to scale up quickly.
+On the plus side, agents love the ongoing investments the franchise makes in its agents.
+It provides educational opportunities to help agents stay competitive in the market and plenty of growth opportunities.
+New agents can take advantage of its top-rated training programs and real estate technology to scale up quickly.

-But on the downside, many agents have mentioned that Coldwell Banker keeps too much of their paychecks, especially when you’re first starting with the company.
-Agents note they can make more money at other real estate companies and that rates are not competitive.
+But on the downside, many agents mentioned that Coldwell Banker keeps too much of their paychecks, especially when they first started with the company.
+Agents note that they can make more money at other real estate companies and that Coldwell Banker's rates aren't competitive.

-It all comes down to whether the training, tools, and marketing will help to offset the lower commission splits.
+For some, the training, tools, and marketing are enough to offset the lower commission splits.

 As a Clever Partner Agent, you don’t have to spend thousands of dollars on desk fees, marketing, admin, and other expenses charged by your brokerage.
-Instead, Clever sends you qualified leads and will pay you a flat-rate commission fee when you close the deal.
-This takes much of the guesswork out of the process and lightens costs on your end, so all you have to do is win the sale and collect your pay.
+Instead, Clever sends you qualified leads and pays you a flat-rate commission fee when you close the deal.
+This system means less guesswork and lighter costs on your end, so all you have to do is win the sale and collect your pay.